Choice Hotels (CHH)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Choice Hotels has shown mediocre cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 8.9%, subpar for a consumer discretionary business.
-The divergence from its good operating margin stems from its capital-intensive business model, which requires Choice Hotels to make large cash investments in working capital and capital expenditures.
+Choice Hotels has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 10.1%, lousy for a consumer discretionary business.

 Choice Hotels Trailing 12-Month Free Cash Flow Margin

-Choice Hotels’s free cash flow clocked in at $60.09 million in Q3, equivalent to a 13.4% margin.
-The company’s cash profitability regressed as it was 5.6 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
-We wouldn’t put too much weight on this quarter’s decline because investment needs can be seasonal, causing short-term swings.
-Long-term trends are more important.
+Choice Hotels’s free cash flow clocked in at $73.69 million in Q4, equivalent to a 18.9% margin.
+This result was good as its margin was 5.6 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends carry greater meaning.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Choice Hotels’s ROIC has decreased significantly over the last few years.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Over the last few years, Choice Hotels’s ROIC has unfortunately decreased significantly.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment